DataDog/hiring-engineers/answers.md

 I reviewed the json of the Reference Timeboard and then used that as the basis for the json for the API created timeboard.

 I utilized an iterative process, starting with script to create a timeboard with just one of the 3 graphs.
-Once that proved to work, I spun off another version of the script and added the json for creating the 2nd graph.
+Once that worked, I spun off another version of the script and added the json for creating the 2nd graph.
 So far so good.

     ./createtimeboard2elementsworking.sh